AI-Hypercomputer/cloud-accelerator-diagnostics/tpu_info/README.md

 runtime metrics from `libtpu`, including memory usage.

-Note: to access `libtpu` utilization metrics, you must have a workload running with a supported ML framework, such as JAX or PyTorch/XLA with `libtpu`'s runtime metrics enabled.
+Note: to access `libtpu` utilization metrics, you must have a workload running with a supported ML framework, such as JAX or PyTorch/XLA.
 See the [Usage](#usage) section for more information.

 ## Installing